Facebook Execs Seen Discussing Data Privacy, Competitors In Leaked Documents

 I believe there is considerable public interest in releasing these documents.
 They raise important questions about how Facebook treats users data, their policies for working with app developers, and how they exercise their dominant position in the social media market.— Damian Collins (@DamianCollins) December 5, 2018

 The Facebook documents stem from a court case in California, where a judge had ordered the records to be kept under seal.
 The U.S. case revolves around a privacy suit brought by an app company named Six4Three — whose owner, Ted Kramer, handed the documents over to the U.K. Parliament during a visit to London in late November.

-Kramer had initially refused to share the information, but he reportedly said he felt compelled to do so after being confronted at his hotel by the House of Commons' Serjeant-at-Arms, who presented an order from Parliament.
+Kramer had initially refused to share the information, but he reportedly said he felt compelled to do so after being confronted at his hotel by the House of Commons' Serjeant at Arms, who presented an order from Parliament.

-Responding to Wednesday's release, Zuckerberg posted an update on his Facebook page saying the documents showed his company figuring out how to respond to two different needs: to quash what he called "shady apps that abused people's data" and to generate revenue as many users switched from desktops to smartphones.
+Responding to Wednesday's release, Zuckerberg posted an update on his Facebook page saying the documents showed his company figuring out how to respond to two needs: quashing what he called "shady apps that abused people's data" and generating revenue as many users switched from desktops to smartphones.

 Comparing some of the proposals in the documents to business models that Amazon and Google use to charge developers for platform access, Zuckerberg said, "To be clear, that's different from selling people's data.
 We've never sold anyone's data."

-In addition to questions about how political operatives might have used Facebook to promote their own agendas, Collins said the documents also raise important questions about Facebook's business practices, including how it "treats users' data, their policies for working with app developers, and how they exercise their dominant position in the social media market."
+In addition to questions about how political operatives might have used Facebook to promote their own agendas, Collins said the documents also raise important questions about Facebook's business practices, including how it "treats users data, their policies for working with app developers, and how they exercise their dominant position in the social media market."

 Collins called for a public debate on "the rights of social media users and the smaller businesses who are required to work with the tech giants."